• A

 Organisation

-The class will meet for lecture, general discussion, and group workshops on Wednesdays from 9:30 to 12:20pm.
+The class will meet for lecture, general discussion, and group workshops on Mondays from 9:30am to 12:20pm.
 Tutorial group will meet in the third hour.
-Tutorial sessions will begin in the second week of the semester.
+Tutorial sessions will begin in the third week of the semester.
 We will focus on difficult ideas and concepts in lectures as well as essay writing and literary analytical skills in these tutorial sessions.
-Writing tasks based on the tutorial sessions will be assigned to reinforce skills learned and to identify areas of struggle.

 Assessment